 Abstract

 VegDischarge v1 is a comprehensive river discharge across Africa (2000–2021), produced by coupling the agro-hydrologic VegET model and the mizuRoute routing framework.
 Using remote sensing data and hydrological modeling, the 1-km runoff field simulated by VegET, and routed with mizuRoute, covers over 64,000 river segments in Africa.
 The VegET model simulates runoff based on vegetation and soil moisture dynamics, while mizuRoute processes this runoff through a detailed river network.
-Performance metrics show strong model reliability, with R² ranging from 0.5 to 0.9, NSE between 0.6 and 0.9, and KGE from 0.5 to 0.8.
-The total annual average discharge for Africa is quantified at 3238.1 km³.year-1, with contributions to various oceanic basins: 989.9 km³.year-1 to the North Atlantic, primarily from West African rivers like the Senegal, Gambia, Volta, and Niger; 1313.7 km³.year-1 to the South Atlantic, largely from the Congo River; 212.5 km³.year-1 to the Mediterranean Sea, predominantly from the Nile River; and 722.0 km³.year-1 to the Indian Ocean, with substantial inputs from rivers such as the Zambezi.
-This VegDischarge v1 is valuable for policymakers, stakeholders, and researchers to better understand water availability, its temporal and spatial variations, that impact water-related infrastructure planning, sustainable resource allocation, and the development of climate resilience mitigation strategies.
+Performance metrics show strong model reliability, with coefficient of determination (R²) ranging from 0.5 to 0.9, Nash-Sutcliffe efficiency (NSE) between 0.6 and 0.9, and Kling-Gupta Efficiency (KGE) from 0.5 to 0.8.
+The total average annual discharge for Africa is quantified at 3238.1 km³·year-1, with contributions to various oceanic basins: 989.9 km³·year-1 to the North Atlantic, primarily from West African rivers like the Senegal, Gambia, Volta, and Niger; 1313.7 km³·year-1 to the South Atlantic, largely from the Congo River; 212.5 km³·year-1 to the Mediterranean Sea, predominantly from the Nile River; and 722.0 km³·year-1 to the Indian Ocean, with substantial inputs from rivers such as the Zambezi.
+This VegDischarge v1 is valuable for policymakers, stakeholders, and researchers to better understand water availability, its temporal and spatial variations that affect water-related infrastructure planning, sustainable resource allocation, and the development of climate resilience mitigation strategies.

 Background & Summary

 Global freshwater scarcity is a pressing issue that affects millions of people around the world 1,2.
-Population growth increases demand for water resources, and negative impacts of climate change and population growth, has intensified the need for sustainable water management practices 3–5.
-In this context, comprehensive hydrological modelling gains importance in the development of improved water management techniques.
-Clark et al.6 showed the importance of modelling in assessing continental runoff into the oceans, a key factor in understanding the global water cycle and its implications for regions like Africa, where water scarcity is acutely prevalent7.
-Therefore, such modelling is relevant for regions experiencing climate variability and rapid population growth, as it aids in understanding, predicting, and managing the distribution and availability of often limited freshwater resources 8–10.
+Population growth increases demand for water resources, and negative effects of climate change and population growth has intensified the need for sustainable water management practices 3–5.
+In this context, comprehensive hydrological modeling gains importance in the development of improved water management techniques.
+Clark et al.6 showed the importance of modeling in assessing continental runoff into the oceans, a key factor in understanding the global water cycle and its implications for regions like Africa, where water scarcity is acutely prevalent7.
+Therefore, such modeling is relevant for regions experiencing climate variability and rapid population growth, as it aids in understanding, predicting, and managing the distribution and availability of often limited freshwater resources 8–10.

-Africa, a continent characterized by diverse landscapes, climate zones, and socio-economic conditions, is facing numerous water quantity and quality related challenges, ranging from droughts and floods to limited access to clean water 11,12.
-These challenges are further exacerbated by the impacts of climate change 13, which has intensified the frequency and severity of extreme weather events, altered precipitation patterns14, and disrupted the hydrological balance across the continent 15–17.
-Labat (2010)18 provides an understanding of how large-scale atmospheric and oceanic circulation fluctuations impact the hydrological cycle, affecting freshwater discharge, a key issue for African countries grappling with climate change.
+Africa, a continent characterized by diverse landscapes, climate zones, and socio-economic conditions, is facing numerous challenges related to water quantity and quality, ranging from droughts and floods to limited access to clean water 11,12.
+These challenges are further exacerbated by the effects of climate change 13, which has intensified the frequency and severity of extreme weather events, altered precipitation patterns14, and disrupted the hydrological balance across the continent 15–17.
+Labat (2010)18 provides an understanding of how large-scale atmospheric and oceanic circulation fluctuations affect the hydrological cycle, including freshwater discharge, a key issue for African countries grappling with climate change.
 Consequently, understanding the dynamics of hydrological processes, such as evapotranspiration, soil moisture, surface runoff, and discharge, is fundamentally essential for addressing these challenges and informing evidence-based decision-making in water resource management, agriculture, and environmental conservation 19–21.
-Additionally, insights into these processes can inform conservation strategies22,23 and improve our knowledge of climate change impacts, contributing to the refinement of regional and global earth system models24.
+Additionally, insights into these processes can inform conservation strategies22,23 and improve our knowledge of climate change effects, contributing to the refinement of regional and global earth system models24.